 – Which projects do they consider to be failures?
 Why do they think these projects failed?
 What can you learn from these?

 You are going to face challenges as you work with your clients.
 If they are reasonable, they know that already.
 It is your duty to communicate with your clients when these challenges arise.
 Especially if it will affect your ability to deliver on a promise.

 You don’t communicate only when you have a problem.
 You communicate progress made and milestones crossed.

 Good communication may include;

 – Detailed reports on meetings, phone discussions, any conversation where tasks were assigned, decisions were made, questions were asked and/or answered.
 This helps keep both parties informed of promises made and duties assigned.

-– Never assume information sent was received.
+– Never assume the information sent was received.
 Communication is said not to be complete until you get feedback.
-If you sent a mail, for example, make sure you get a response acknowledging your mail.
+If you sent an mail, for example, make sure you get a response acknowledging your mail.
 Or send another.

 It has been stated above that you find out what your client wants.
 To gain their absolute trust, go out of your way to do more than they want.
 Doing a little extra will go a long way in securing lifetime clients that will give valuable reviews and referrals.
 This will show your clients know you are committed to them.
 This is how lasting customers are acquired.

 – Delivering before the agreed deadline.
 This will make more meaning if you know your client needs your offering sooner than the date you agreed to deliver.
 It will show the client you were not merely fulfilling an agreement, you are concerned about their needs.

 – After-sales service.
 It is not enough to get the sale and move on.
 Checking on your clients to see if they are finding it easy to use your product and offering help will boost their trust in you.
 Especially when this after-sales service wasn’t part of your deal with them.